Professor Anne Hickey

 Physical rehab gets more attention than mental rehabilitation

 Rehabilitation of cognitive difficulties has received very little attention compared with physical rehabilitation.
-The StrokeCog study aims to address the lack of research in this area by examining stroke-related cognitive impairment in a number of ways:
+The StrokeCog study aims to address the lack of research in this area.
+It does so by examining stroke-related cognitive impairment in a number of ways:

-Working with patients, family members and healthcare professionals in stroke, to develop and test a post-stroke cognitive rehabilitation intervention in a pilot randomised controlled trial.
+- Working with those effected to develop and test a post-stroke cognitive rehabilitation intervention in a pilot randomised controlled trial.

-Costing post-stroke cognitive impairment and its continuum to dementia, and conducting an evaluation of the potential cost-effectiveness of cognitive rehabilitation interventions to reduce post-stroke cognitive impairment.
+- Costing post-stroke cognitive impairment and its continuum to dementia.
+Furthermore, conducting an evaluation of the potential cost-effectiveness of cognitive rehabilitation interventions to reduce post-stroke cognitive impairment.

 Speaking on the StrokeCog study, Professor Hickey said, “The StrokeCog study combines population level projections and costings with the development of an intervention to address cognitive impairment after stroke.
 This provides vital information to the Irish and international stroke community that is not currently available.
 This includes information on the extent of post-stroke cognitive impairment currently and in the next 25 years, the associated costs to the healthcare budget of post-stroke cognitive impairment, and the feasibility of introducing a cognitive intervention to rehabilitate those who experience cognitive impairment after stroke.”